Neelam1989/match_candidate_to_jobs/README.md

 # match_candidate_to_jobs

-Recruitment app Description  : Job id is link, if user click on job id all candidates of matching skills with that job will display.
+Recruitment app Description  : This app display all jobs when application loads where Job id is a link, if user click on job id all candidates of matching skills with that job will display.

 For matching skill problem/Solution :  sending job id as query parameter from front end than API side based on job id getting required skills List of jobs .